-CTV News and The Varsity interview Lin Fang about rising anti-Asian racismCategories: Lin Fang
+CTV News and The Varsity interview Lin Fang about rising anti-Asian racismCategories: Faculty in the News, Lin Fang

 Factor-Inwentash Chair in Children’s Mental Health, Associate Professor Lin Fang was interviewed by both CTV News and The Varsity about rising experiences of anti-Asian racism and ways of coping in the wake of the horrific murders in Atlanta that took place on March 16, and have occurred in the context of increasing anti-Asian racism in both Canada and the United States.